 - Continuous speech recognition - The voice recognition can understand a normal rate of speaking.

-- Natural language - The speech recognition not only can understand the voice but also return answers to questions or other queries that are being asked.
+- Natural language - The speech recognition not only can understand the voice, but can also return answers to questions or other queries that are being asked.